gonstruct/sluggable/README.md

 ## Database Requirements

-Your table must have:
+**Currently supports PostgreSQL only.** Your PostgreSQL table must have:
 - An `id` column (any type that can be scanned into a string)
 - A slug column (default name: `slug`)
+- Optional: `deleted_at` column for soft delete support (automatically excluded by default)

-Example table structure:
+Example PostgreSQL table structure:

 ```sql
 CREATE TABLE articles (